open-telemetry/opentelemetry.io/content/en/docs/instrumentation/swift/automatic.md

 description: Automatic instrumentation for opentelemetry-swift
 ---

-OpenTelemetry-Swift provides several instrumentation libraries.
+OpenTelemetry-Swift provides several instrumentation libraries that generate instrumentation for you when they're installed and initialized.

 ## `SDKResourceExtension`